hindzaafouri/local-k8s-setup/README.md

 # Creating a multi-node Kubernetes cluster on local machine
-This guide will bring you close to a real world use case of Kubernetes, on your local machine!
+# Deploying my portfolio on a multi-node Kubernetes cluster on local machine

 Requirements:
 1. [VirtualBox](https://www.virtualbox.org/)